Soros foundation quits Hungary over govt's 'repressive' policies

 OSF's Gaspard said the Hungarian government had funnelled more than 100 million euros in public funds into its "hate campaign" in order to "spread lies about the Foundations and their partners," he said.

 "The government of Hungary has denigrated and misrepresented our work and repressed civil society for the sake of political gain, using tactics unprecedented in the history of the European Union," he said.

 OSF said more than 100 OSF staff in Budapest would be affected by the move to Berlin, around 60 percent of whom are Hungarian nationals.

-Soros launched his first foundation in Hungary in 1984 to promote freedom of expression during the last years of Communism, the OSF said.
+Soros launched his first foundation in Hungary in 1984, using it to promote freedom of expression during the last years of Communism, the OSF said.

-The prestigious Soros-founded Central European University (CEU), located in Budapest since 1993, is also waging a battle against Orban after a higher education law was passed last year that it says threatens its survival in Hungary.
+The prestigious Soros-founded Central European University (CEU) is also waging a battle against Orban after a higher education law was passed last year that it says threatens its survival in Hungary.

 © 2018 AFP